arduino/docs-content/content/hardware/02.hero/shields/spe-shield/datasheet/datasheet.md

 ### Getting Started - IDE

 To program your Arduino UNO SPE Shield with an Arduino UNO R4 WiFi board, install the Arduino Desktop IDE **[1]**.
 You will need a compatible USB cable to connect the board to your computer which can also provide power to the board.

-### Getting Started - Arduino Web Editor

-All Arduino devices work out of the box on the Arduino Cloud Editor **[2]** by installing a simple plugin.
-The Arduino Cloud Editor is hosted online.
-Therefore, it will always be up-to-date with all the latest features and support for all boards and devices.
-Follow **[3]** to start coding on the browser and upload your sketches onto your device.

 ### Getting Started - Arduino Cloud